Author guidelines

 ▶ More answers than questions

 Your piece needs to answer more questions than it poses.
-Communicate what we know (who, what, how and why) and consider if any questions posed are strictly necessary.
-Avoid question titles to which the answer is 'no'.
+Communicate what we know – who, what, how and why – and consider if any questions posed are strictly necessary.
+Avoid titles in the form of questions to which the answer is 'no'.

 ▶ No summaries, please